-Washington, DC – Today, Congressman André Carson (D-IN ), released the following statement opposing President Trump’s national emergency declaration:
+Washington, DC – Today, Congressman Carson issued the following statement opposing President Trump’s national emergency declaration:

 WASHINGTON, D.C. – Today, Congressman Carson issued the following statement after he was named the Chairman of the Subcommittee on Counterterrorism, Counterintelligence, and Counterproliferation on the House Permanent Select Committee on Intelligence.
 Congressman Carson will also sit on the Strategic Technologies and Advanced Research Subcommittee.

 Lawmakers Introduce Bipartisan Legislation to Protect our Nation’s Skies

 Washington, D.C.— Representatives André Carson (IN-07), Brian Fitzpatrick (PA-01), Josh Gottheimer (NJ-05), and Peter King (NY-02) have introduced legislation to protect the safety of American citizens by requiring the installation of secondary cockpits barriers on most commercial aircraft to prevent terrorist attacks similar to 9/11.

 INDIANAPOLIS, IN – Today, Congressman Carson issued the following statement celebrating the start of Black History Month.